 By Mette Søs Gottlieb, Learning Expert

 To prevent unwanted fines and subsequent brand damage, organizations must ensure that compliance training is effective and streamlined.
 Besides adhering to rules and regulations, effective compliance training leads to a secure organization with proper governance—two goals most organizations strive to achieve.
-One of the steps organizations can take to ensure maximum compliance is to bake training into their regular operations and create a culture of continuous training.
+One of the steps organizations can take to ensure maximum compliance is to bake training into their regular operations and create a culture of effective cyber hygiene.

 According to Kaspersky Labs, 52% of businesses admit that employees are their biggest weakness in IT security, with careless employee actions putting business IT security strategy at risk.
 Problems run the gamut, but the most common human mistakes include clicking on links, opening unknown attachments, and entering personal or confidential information into what seems like a friendly or familiar account.
 These errors are driven by social engineering, the technique by which hackers take advantage of error-prone human behavior.